vivekrnv/sonic-linux-kernel/README.md

 Also, the final kernel configuration will be checked to verify that:
 - all options asked to be excluded are effectively not present in the kernel,
-- and all options asked to be included are effectively present in the kernel, using the exact type (module or buit-in) or string or number.
+- and all options asked to be included are effectively present in the kernel, using the exact type (module or built-in) or string or number.